Want the perfect workout program?

 Of course, barbells are the most ideal as they allow you to use the heaviest load, which is a very important aspect of building muscle and strength.
 Nevertheless, you can still get an effective workout in without a barbell and plates.

 Assuming you will have access to a gym, then beginners should use dumbbells until ready for barbell lifts (i.e. goblet squats rather than barbell back squats).
-If you are comfortable with barbell exercises, then just start with barbells for the big compound lifts above.

 Then, you will have accessory exercises that you will do after your main lifts.

-Feel free to switch up the exercises in our 3 day workout plans with any of these exercises.
+Feel free to switch up the exercises in our 3 day workout plans above with any of these exercises.

 As for isolation exercises, here are some of the best ones...